Tiniarz/HelpMe.exe/README.md

 ​⚖️ Liability & Disclaimer

-​The creator of this project is NOT responsible for any damage caused by this software. * This tool is provided "as-is" for educational and research purposes only.
+​The creator of this malware is NOT responsible for any damage caused by this software. * This tool is provided "as-is" for educational and research purposes only.